Lukasthefotto/PhysicsForYou/README.md

 2. Create a new branch for your feature or fix.
 3. Commit your changes.
 4. Push to your fork and submit a pull request.

-## License

-PhysicsForYou is open source and available under the MIT License.
-See the LICENSE file for more information.